How Courses Work

 How it works

-All students that are in the Information and Communication Technologies Networking Pathway will start by taking the year long CIS 71 IT essentials course.
+All students in the Information and Communication Technologies Pathways start by taking the year-long CIS-71 IT essentials course.
 This course is fully aligned with Cabrillo College and will provide students the opportunity for college credit.
-Students who complete the course with a grade of “B or better/80%” and receive a recommendation from their high school instructor, are eligible to receive 4 units of CIS 71 with the grade received in the high school course, and notated as “credit by exam” on a Cabrillo College transcript.
-Students interested in continuing on the Network Pathway will take the CIS 81 as a dual enrollment student the following year.
-Courses are available at both the downtown Santa Cruz Star Community School Site and the Watsonville Cabrillo College / Digital Nest site.
+Students who complete the course with a grade of “B or better/80%” and receive a recommendation from their high school instructor are eligible to receive 4 units of CIS-71 with the grade received in the high school course, and notated as “credit by exam” on a Cabrillo College transcript.
+Students interested in continuing on the Cybersecurity and Networking Pathway will take the CIS-81 and CIS-75 semester courses as a dual enrollment student the following year.

-Students selecting the dual enrollment program will take advantage of Cabrillo College instruction at either one of two locations within North County and South County Santa Cruz.
-These semester long courses are college paced and offered through Cabrillo College.
+Students selecting the dual enrollment program will take advantage of Cabrillo College instruction.
+These semester-long courses are college paced and offered through Cabrillo College.
 When a student is in a dual enrollment program, they are enrolled in courses as a Cabrillo College student, while also attending their high school.
 As long as outlined requirements are met, a student will have an opportunity to earn both credit at the high school and community college.
-Courses are available at both the downtown Santa Cruz Cruzio site and the Watsonville Digital Nest site.
+Courses are available in Santa Cruz and Watsonville.